poonam2308/ViTsGraphicalPerception/README.md

 ```

 **Baseline evaluation (all models via one single script notebook)**
-1. Naviagte to the directory [src/TestEvaluation](src/TestEvaluation)
+1. Navigate to the directory [src/TestEvaluation](src/TestEvaluation)
   Download the pretrained checkpoints and place them in:

 ```bash